-The Old Town Neighborhoods reflect a unique pattern of short blocks and a gridded street network, which provides multiple travel routes and great options for travel by walking and biking.
+The Old Town Neighborhoods reflect a unique pattern of homes in close proximity to commercial, educational, and occupational destinations, on short blocks with a gridded street network, which provides multiple travel routes and great options for travel by walking and biking.
 As a result, the Old Town Neighborhoods, Downtown, and CSU feature the highest proportion of transit, bike and pedestrian commuters in the community.